ghacupha/calvary-erp-app/README.md

 ./mvnw
 ```

+#### Environment

+- CERP_SYSTEM_DEV_PORT = 8386

+This is necessary to facilitate parallel runs with the docker container which is running on 8385.
+So the
+server if it is running on the same host, must be configured to a different port

 For further instructions on how to develop with JHipster, have a look at [Using JHipster in development][].

 ## Building for production